 Soy is shown to increase PUFAs in chicken (2).
 Making schmaltz from soy-free birds is a wise idea, although soy-free chicken fat is still high in PUFAs.
 As with any animal fats, I buy and raise organic whenever possible, because some pesticides and herbicides bioaccumulate in fat tissues.
 In any case, always keep fats below the smoke point to avoid free-radicals!

 Easy To Make

 After roasting a bird with some onions (or not), strain and refrigerate drippings, and scoop off the rendered fat from the top.
 Skins can be eaten on the spot or chopped up and fried up in the fat until browned and crispy.
 Onions could be added at this point as opposed to being added to the initial roasting of the poultry.
 You won’t get much at all from one bird, but this is an easy way to make schmaltz, and it can be frozen to save it up.

-Collect and freeze fat from several chickens before they are cooked, until you have about a pound.
-Chop it up in to small bits, toss in a pot with a little water added, and carefully simmer, adding chopped onions when chicken skins are just starting to brown.
+Collect and freeze the fat from several chickens before they are cooked until you have about a pound.
+Chop it up into small bits, toss in a pot with a little water added, and carefully simmer, adding chopped onions when chicken skins are just starting to brown.
 When they are browned and crispy, strain out liquid through a cotton cloth or coffee filter.

 Ways To Use Schmaltz And Gribenes

 - Cooking up liver in schmaltz and add gribenes